alexirpan/alexirpan.github.io/_posts/2020-02-20-puzzlehunt-tech.markdown

 * If you have several constructors, it's easier to force consistent fonts and styles across puzzles, by using a global CSS file.
 With PDFs, you need to standardize this yourself.
-* HTML pages are inherentently redownloaded whenever a solver refreshes or reopns the page.
+* HTML pages are inherently re-downloaded whenever a solver refreshes or reopens the page.
 That means if you issue errata, solvers will notice your errata faster than if it's part of a PDF they have to re-download.
 It's also possible solvers will accidentally look at their old downloaded PDF, instead of the new PDF.